Mlaiel/iacherie/integrations/devops_automation/checklist.md

 > This DevOps architecture is the EXCLUSIVE intellectual property of **Fahed Mlaiel** (mlaiel@live.de).
 Any reproduction, modification, distribution or theft of idea/concept/code without PERSONAL written authorization is **STRICTLY FORBIDDEN** and will be prosecuted.

 ## 🎯 Enterprise DevOps Automation
-Production-ready DevOps automation suite with CI/CD, Infrastructure as Code, monitoring, DevSecOps, and MLOps integration for the Ainflue creator platform.
+Production-ready DevOps automation suite with CI/CD, Infrastructure as Code, monitoring, DevSecOps, and MLOps integration for the IA Chérie creator platform.

 ### 🏗️ Core Components
 - **CI/CD Pipelines**: Multi-environment deployment automation